plooploops/windows-containers-AD/Scenarios-Read-Me/README-IIS-SF-Cluster.md

 ```powershell
 shutdown /r /f
 ```
 For a box that needs to domain join, we can run a script to join the domain.
+This assumes that the user's credential is already part of the domain.

 ```powershell
 $domain = "win.local"